PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

-    It is pre-installed on Mac computers, but you have to install it yourself if you want it on your iPhone or iPad.
+It is pre-installed on Mac computers, but you must install it yourself if you want it on your iPhone or iPad.
 Apple Keynote requires no payment or subscription because it's free.

 PowerPoint and Keynote have all the tools you need to make great presentations.
 But how do they compare to one another?

-Both presentation tools have a wealth of built-in templates and allow users to add custom templates from third parties.
+Both presentation tools have a wealth of built-in templates, allowing users to add custom templates from third parties.
 However, there are some things you should know about their templates:

 Users get to pick from dozens of templates for their PowerPoint presentations.
 Though you can use them for various purposes, we found PowerPoint templates generic.